Schepp/schepp.dev/posts/ad-integration-in-2020.md

 ## Closing Notes

 Working with ads is messy and also a bit delicate, because of course you don't wanna break stuff in a way that cuts off revenue (e.g. break an advertiser's measurement tools).
-One thing on my list is to take on common scripts like Google's `osd.js` or Meetrics' `mtrcs.js` monitoring tool, as both tend to burn most of our CPU cycles.
+One thing on our list is to take on common scripts like Google's `osd.js` or Meetrics' `mtrcs.js` monitoring tool, as both tend to burn most of our CPU cycles.

 ![Chrome Devtools Call Tree showing that osd.js and mtrcs.js take up most time](/img/osd-and-meetrics-javascript.png)

-I think I'd like to probe them to see where exactly they waste processing time.
-My hopes are that force-debouncing scroll events and mapping layout trashing reads to less expensive, maybe even async methods in the background will manage to reduce the pressure on our site.
+We think we'd like to probe them to see where exactly they waste processing time.
+Our hopes are that force-debouncing scroll events and mapping layout trashing reads to less expensive, maybe even async methods in the background will manage to reduce the pressure on our site.

-What I would wish for even more is for companies like Google and Meetrics to put out their code on Github and to allow people to send them pull-requests that improve it.
-But I guess this will never happen.
+What we would wish for even more is for companies like Google and Meetrics to put out their code on Github and to allow people to send them pull-requests that improve it.
+But this will never happen.

 Do you have similar experiences with ads?
 Have you also tried decreasing the harm they do on your site?
 If so, I'd love to hear from you on the Twitters!
 My handle is [@derSchepp](https://twitter.com/derSchepp).